exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 ### `every`

+The `every(predicate)` method take a function which is _a predicate_.
-> The every() method tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value. [^2]
+It tests whether all elements in the array return `true` when passed to the predicate.
+In other words: the methods tests that all its elements pass the test passed to the function call.
+It returns `true` when every element passes the predicate test, `false` otherwise.

 ```javascript
 const numbers = [1, 3, 5, 7, 9];